ssocolow/Bodega-explore/README.md

 make awesome prediction market or look at polymarket help them to work? keep tabs on all new and emerging prediction markets to add data integrations for

+## hub of information - combining news w market changes
+figure out which markets and signals are first to news